Travinkel/belsign-photo-doc/.junie/guidelines.md

   - Main entry point

 #### Bootstrap Package
-The bootstrap package (com.belman.data.bootstrap) is part of the data layer, not a separate layer.
+The bootstrap package (com.belman.repository.bootstrap) is part of the data layer, not a separate layer.
 It contains code that initializes the application, including:
 - The main entry point (Main.java)
 - Application bootstrapping logic (ApplicationBootstrapper.java)